pyrrrrr/overlord/README.md

 Overlord uses a plugin-based architecture: plugins are configured per host via TOML, run independently, report status to the UI, and may expose interactive commands.

-Overlord currently supports Windows only due to its use of msvcrt for keyboard handling.
+~~Overlord currently supports Windows only due to its use of msvcrt for keyboard handling.~~ Overlord supports Windows and Linux input, but plugins are not yet Linux-ready.

 ## Install

 - Clone the repository